sindrh/configuration/README.md

-# configuration
 Configuration files for VIM
 ===

-My configuration files for VIM are based on .
-A snapshot can be found in this repository.
-My contribution is only a few more user-defined files.
+My configuration files for VIM are based on https://github.com/amix/vimrc.
+A snapshot of the amix-repository can be found in this repository, but I highly recommend using the latest version instead.

+This repository contains the user-defined files I use for my programming projects.